diogoaurelio/schedoscopeWiki/Setting-up-a-Schedoscope-Project.md

 For running Schedoscope, the template utilizes the Exec Maven plugin which assembles a classpath from the Maven dependencies and launches the Schedoscope REST service right from the project folder.

 In real-world production deploy scenarios, you should probably follow a different deployment / bundling strategy.

-Options here are:
+Basic options are:
 - create and distribute a fat jar using the Maven assembly plugin;
 - copy all jars into a separate deployment directory using the Maven dependency plugin, create a shell scripts that constructs the classpath and launches the application, and distribute that folder.